 In a joint application with no attorney, the applicant whose name first appears in the papers receives the correspondence, unless other instructions are given.
 All applicants must sign the responses.
 See § 714.01(a).

-403.01 Correspondence Held With Associate Attorney

-Where the attorneys bear relation of principal attorney and associate attorney, the correspondence will be had with the associate attorney unless the principal attorney directs otherwise.
+Powers of attorney to firms filed in executed applications filed after July 2, 1972 are not recognized by the Patent and Trademark Office.
+However, the firm's address will be considered to be the correspondence address.
+The address should appear as follows: John Doe (inventor) In care of Able, Baker and Charlie (firm) 1234 Jefferson Davis Highway Arlington, Virginia 22202 See § 601.03 Entring of the their section of and the stronger of boar apparatus and made of the transfer and and their sections.
+403.01 Correspondence Held With Asmanage of sociate Attorney Where the attorneys bear relation of principal attorney and associate attorney, the correspondence will be had with the associate attorney unless the principal attorney directs otherwise.
 Ex parte Eggan, 1911 C.D.
 213; 172 O.G.
 1091.

-403.02 Two Attorneys for Same Applications [R-24]

-If applicant simultaneously appoints two principal attorneys he should indicate with which correspondence is to be conducted.
+403.02 Two Attorneys for Same Appli-[R-24] If applicant simultaneously appoints two principal attorneys he should indicate with which correspondence is to be conducted.
 If one is a local Washington Metropolitan area attorney and applicant fails to indicate either attorney, correspondence will be conducted with the local attorney.
 If, after one attorney is appointed, a second attorney is later appointed without revocation of the power of the first attorney, the name of the second attorney is entered on the face of the file (Ex parte Eggan, 1911 C.D.
 213; 172 O.G.
 1091), with notation that the Office letters are to be sent to him.
 This applies also to associate attorneys.

-404 Conflicting Parties Having Same Attorney [R-24]

-See rule 208 in § 1101.01(k).
+404 Conflicting Parties Having Same Attorney [R-24] See rule 208 in § 1101.01(k).